 As our return flight to the UK wasn’t scheduled to depart until 4.00 pm we had plenty of time to enjoy a leisurely breakfast overlooking the harbour.
-It was a dull, cloudy morning and for the first time this week I felt a bit chilly going outdoors in just a lightweight dress and cardigan.
+It was a dull, cloudy morning and for the first time during the week I felt a bit chilly going outdoors in just a lightweight dress and cardigan.
 Our first stop on our morning stroll was to the Mercat de Santa Catalina mid way between our hotel and the city centre.

 We were expecting this to be quite a basic market compared to the larger one in the city centre, Mercat de Olivar which we’d visited earlier in the week.
 We were in for a pleasant surprise as we actually thought the Santa Catalina market was much better and more attractive than the main one.
 In addition to food stalls we spotted a smart sushi bar and some inviting coffee bars and delis.
 We then wandered along the narrow lanes through the old town for one last glimpse of Palma’s beautiful gothic cathedral before heading back to the hotel along the seafront.